List of Chainsaw Man characters: United States of America

 A Private Sector devil hunter from the US who worked alongside his brother Joey and his unnamed elder brother, and is more down-to-earth and cautious.
-After Santa Claus's defeat, he is the only brother who survived the incident, but is seemingly infected with Cosmo's power.
+After Santa Claus's defeat, he is the only brother who survives the incident, escaping by pretending to be infected with Cosmo's power.

 Fourth East High School

 The biggest school in Tokyo, which Denji and Asa attend.